jnatchley/ChooseYourStory/Readme.md

 5. Analyze text and display information about it (ex: how many words in a paragraph)

--->

-6. Visualize data in a graph, chart, or other visual representation of data

--->
+--> Analyzes Character's name and tells user how many characters are in it.

 <br>
 <br>

 ## In addition, these requirements have also been met:

-1. Project is uploaded to GitHub repository and shows at minimum 5 separate commits
+1. Project is uploaded to GitHub repository and shows at minimum 5 separate commits [x]
 2. Project includes a README file that explains the following:
--A one paragraph or longer description of what the project is -Which 3+ features are included from the list to meet the requirements -Any special instructions required for the reviewer to run the project
+-A one paragraph or longer description of what the project is [x] -Which 3+ features are included from the list to meet the requirements [x] -Any special instructions required for the reviewer to run the project [x]
-3. At least 3 items on the Features List and implemented them in project
+3. At least 3 items on the Features List and implemented them in project [ ]
-4. Creation of at least 1 class, as well as an object of that class populated with data that is used in the project.
+4. Creation of at least 1 class, as well as an object of that class populated with data that is used in the project. [ ]
-5. Created and called at least 3 functions or methods, with at least one return value
+5. Created and called at least 3 functions or methods, with at least one return value [ ]
 <br>
 <br>